This Build Your Own Popcorn Bar is the perfect way to entertain! Let guests pick and choose their own toppings at your next party.

 - Mix in the seasonings.

 Setting up your popcorn bar

 Making a popcorn bar is a simple yet thoughtful way to allow your guests and friends to customize their own snack, as well as help themselves to whatever, whenever they want.
-Once all of your toppings and popcorn have been gathered, setting up this bar requires nothing more than some seasoning serving bowls, some spoons and your popcorn-serving containers.
+Once you’ve prepped all your toppings and popped the popcorn, setting up the bar requires nothing more than some seasoning, serving bowls, some spoons and your popcorn-serving containers.

 Put each seasoning option into a separate bowl and lay a couple of spoons out.
 You can serve your popcorn in anything you want to!
 Whether it's in a bag, a bowl or a vintage popcorn bucket, any container will work.
 For the butter, you can also offer different options for anyone with dietary restrictions and have them prepared in a serving bowl, too.

 Frequently Asked Questions

 Looking for popcorn bar ideas?
 The options are endless when it comes to what to put on your popcorn bar.
 I like providing as many options as possible so my guests can pick and choose what they want!

 I find that freshly-popped popcorn using kernels is best (and also has the least calories).
 If you don’t have any fresh kernels, you can use microwave popcorn or even store-bought bags of pre-made popcorn for your popcorn bar.

 If you're planning to make your popcorn or put the popcorn out in advance, try to keep it in a container that can be sealed, like a popcorn tin or a regular container with a sealable lid.
 This will help keep your popcorn bar fresh.
 Another option is to freshly pop your kernels just before serving.
 This is the best way to keep popcorn as fresh as possible when being served.

 Storing and reheating